Gil Vicente F.C.: Relegation and return

 The 1996-97 was disastrous and the team finished bottom of the league with 19 points, 11 points behind the closest opponent.
-Pedroto was replaced after the a 1-0 away loss against Espinho in December, achieving only 4 points in the first 12 games.
-Incoming manager Fernando Festas achieved only one win before being replaced in March after a 4-1 away loss against Chaves.
-Assistant coach José Marconi led the team until the end of the season, taking two wins in the last 10 games, but coaching the team through its worst defeat in the top tier: a 7-0 away loss at Boavista.
+Pedroto was replaced after the a 1–0 away loss against Espinho in December, achieving only 4 points in the first 12 games.
+Incoming manager Fernando Festas achieved only one win before being replaced in March after a 4–1 away loss against Chaves.
+Assistant coach José Marconi led the team until the end of the season, taking two wins in the last 10 games, but coaching the team through its worst defeat in the top tier: a 7–0 away loss at Boavista.

 In 1997-98, Henrique Nunes was hired to manage the team.
 Gil Vicente achieved the fourth position in the league, 2 points behind promoted Alverca.
-The club actually celebrated promotion at one point, as Alverca were a satellite club of SL Benfica, and thus forbidden from promotion to the top tier according to the relegation.
-As the season approached, Alverca, at the time led by future SL Benfica chairman Luís Filipe Vieira asked to be removed of the satellite status a few weeks before the end of the season.
+The club actually celebrated promotion at one point, as Alverca were a satellite club of S.L.
+Benfica, and thus forbidden from promotion to the top tier according to the relegation.
+As the season approached, Alverca, at the time led by future S.L.
+Benfica chairman Luís Filipe Vieira asked to be removed of the satellite status a few weeks before the end of the season.
 The request was approved by the Portuguese Football Federation and Gil Vicente would remain in the second tier for another season despite a court appeal.

 In 1998-99 Gil Vicente finally obtained its first national silverware.
 The team won the Second Division with 68 points, 7 points clear of second place.
-Led by Álvaro Magalhães and with goal scoring forwards Almani Moreira and Diocleciano Tavares, both with 12 goals, the team also had a higlight 3-2 home win against Sporting in the fourth round of the Portuguese Cup.
-The club celebrated the promotion and its 75th birthday with a friendly against SL Benfica in June 1999.
+Led by Álvaro Magalhães and with goal scoring forwards Almami Moreira and Diocleciano Tavares, both with 12 goals, the team also had a highlight 3–2 home win against Sporting CP in the fourth round of the Portuguese Cup.
+The club celebrated the promotion and its 75th birthday with a friendly against S.L.
+Benfica in June 1999.

-Magalhães remained at the helm as Gil Vicente obtained a club record Primeira Liga fifth place in the 1999-2000 season, which would have been enough for a UEFA Cup spot in the previous season.
+Magalhães remained at the helm as Gil Vicente obtained a club record Primeira Liga fifth place in the 1999–2000 season, which would have been enough for a UEFA Cup spot in the previous season.
 The team was also a protagonist of the last matchday.
 Already out of contention for the fourth place, the team hosted FC Porto, who was 1 point behind leaders Sporting CP, who were on a 18-year spell without a league title.
-Gil Vicente beat FC Porto 2-1 with goals by Lemos, Carlitos and former player Drulović.
+Gil Vicente beat FC Porto 2–1 with goals by Lemos, Carlitos and former player Drulović.